PE and Sport at the Dukes.

 We also have inter-house competitions when the children take part in a range of sports; including rounders, team games and football, and they can earn extra points for their houses and we also have a great sports day in which all the children take part.

 Additionally our older children are given the opportunity to pursue Outdoor and Adventurous activities during the annual residential visit to Robin Wood and in the summer term they undertake ‘Bikeability’ training which equips the children with the skills needed to ride their bikes safely.
-In January we will be running Little Bikers sessions for all our reception children.
+In January we ran Little Bikers sessions for all our reception children and this was a great success.

 All the children in school take part in termly Forest School sessions which are classed as Outdoor and Adventurous activities.